Location and Facilities

 The Parent Infant Center provides ample indoor and outdoor play space on a beautiful urban campus.

 Our classrooms are warm and welcoming spaces filled with light and natural materials.
 Inspired by the principles of the Reggio Emilia approach, we believe that a classroom's layout and aesthetic can have a significant impact on learning.
-You'll find hands-on learning centers, space for collaborative play, and cozy nooks for quiet talk.
+You will find hands-on learning centers, space for collaborative play, and cozy nooks for quiet talk.
 Read more about Reggio Emilia at PIC.

 We have three large gross motor spaces, known as the Small Gym, Big Gym, and A-Z Room.
 In these spaces, children practice jumping and tumbling on mats, shoot baskets, ride trikes, and more.